woodruffw/yossarian-bot/README.md

 $ bundle install
 ```

-If you get errors during the bundle installation process, make sure that:
+If you get errors during the bundle installation process, make sure that you're

-* You're using ruby 2.3 or greater
+using Ruby 2.7 and have Ruby's development headers installed.
+You may need them
-* Ruby's development headers/files are installed (should be `ruby2.3-dev` or
+from your package manager.
+Earlier versions of Ruby *might* work, but are
-similar in your package manager)
+not guaranteed or tested.

 `yossarian-bot` also requires API keys for several services.
 Make sure that
 they are exported to the environment (or set in the configuration) as follows: